 shell> tar xvzf mysql-connector-odbc-

-Finally, register the driver with iODBC using the myodbc3i tool you just installed:
+Finally, register the driver with iODBC using the myodbc-installer tool that was included in the package:

-To verify the installed drivers, either use the ODBC Administrator application or the myodbc3i utility:
+To verify the installed drivers, either use the ODBC Administrator application or the myodbc-installer utility:

 Copyright © 2005, 2014, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices